cross-platform/icloud-for-linux/README.md

         sudo apt -y dist-upgrade
 ```

 With our GitHub repo checked out and dumped, our container upgraded to Ubuntu 18.04 (only takes about 2-3 minutes on average), we then build our snap with snapcraft.
-Snapcraft will parse snapcraft.yaml, spin up a VM using [Multipass](https://multipass.run/), assmble the parts of the app we defined in the order we specified, install all necessary dependencies, and create a containerized app with clearly defined plugs into our Linux environment:
+Snapcraft will parse snapcraft.yaml, spin up a VM using [Multipass](https://multipass.run/), assmble the parts of the app we defined in the order we specified, install all necessary dependencies, and create a containerized app with clearly defined plugs into our Linux environment.
+We run snapcraft the run task which passes the command to the shell of the GitHub Action VM.

 ```
     - name: Build .snap